 Other group items necessary for safety and comfort will be carried by your guide/instructor.

-Your hiking guide will be a fully qualified and experienced International Mountain Leader.
+If you book a hiking or snowshoeing guide they will be a fully qualified and experienced International Mountain Leader.
 International Mountain Leaders are not only qualified to ensure the safe management of the group, but are also a source of knowledge about the local flora and fauna, and traditions of the area which you are visiting.
 For our family trips we ensure that you have a guide who enjoys working with young people and encouraging their interest in the outdoors.

 You can learn more about our guides and instructors on the About Us page.